 Martin has sung with various quartets and directed the local Barbershop chapter in Chickasha.
 He established the church orchestra at Henderson Hills Baptist Church in Edmond and continued to direct for fifteen years.
-Currently he sings in the choir at Waterloo Road Baptist church, and plays tuba in the Coffee Creek Brass Quintet.
+Currently he sings in the choir at Waterloo Road Baptist church.

 He has been with the Oklahoma Community Orchestra since 1993.

 Father and son duo Brad and Brian Kiespert share the principle duties for the percussion section.

 Brad has been a member of the percussion section for 13 years.
 Brad studied percussion at UCO under K. Dean Walker.
 He is also the is the drummer for "Talk of the Town", an 18-piece big band in the Glen Miller tradition.